Public Child Welfare Training Academy

 - Leadership development

 - Podcasts and mobile applications to support brief, just-in-time training

 Core courses represent the essential knowledge and skills needed to perform the tasks in Child Welfare Services (CWS).
 The Academy offers Core training in Child Welfare Social Work Practice, Supervision, and Management.
 Core courses are designed for newly hired or newly promoted staff, but are also useful to those who are transitioning into new job functions and/or those who are seeking to update their knowledge and skills in the ever changing field of child welfare.

 Advanced classes build upon those offered as part of Core training.
 These classes are developed for staff that have the fundamental CWS skills and knowledge, but want to enhance their basic skills, knowledge or practice in a particular area.
 Other advanced classes may be requested by the counties based on their individual needs and developed for them.
 These advanced classes may relate to a newly adopted initiative, regulation or practice.

 PCWTA takes pride in demanding a high level of professionalism and excellence in the training provided.
-This is supported by a standardized trainer development policy and procedure and by a developed evaluation system that assists in trainer development while supporting our commitment to excellence in all classes delivered.
+This is supported by a standardized trainer development policy and procedure and by an evaluation system that assists in trainer development while supporting our commitment to excellence in all classes delivered.
 PCWTA staff is committed to best practice in Child Welfare and sees training as a major support to this effort in each of our counties.
 We take pride in the strong backgrounds of PCWTA staff in child welfare and related fields.
 Staff work closely with with trainers to ensure curricula is up to date and reflects the values stated above.